landlab/landlab/docs/model_grid_no_tutorials.rst

 evaluated between pairs of adjacent nodes.
 ModelGrid makes these calculations easier for programmers by providing built-in functions to calculate gradients along links, and allowing applications to associate an array of gradient values with their corresponding links or edges.
-The tutorial examples below illustrate how this capability can be used to create models of processes such as diffusion and overland flow.
+The tutorial examples on the following pages illustrate how this capability can be used to create models of processes such as diffusion and overland flow.

+Here we simply illustrate the method for calculating gradients on the links.
+Remember that we have already created the elevation array z, which is also accesible from the elevation field on *mg*.

+>>> gradients = mg. calculate_gradients_at_active_links(z)

+Now gradients have been calculated at all links that are active, or links on which flow is possible (see boundary conditions below).

 Other Grid Elements
 -------------------